theartofeducation/engineering-docs/docs/qa/shortcut-test-plan.md

 ## Shortcut

 Shortcut is the Project Management software our team uses for managing all projects, features, bugs, etc.
 You’ll be given access to [AOEU’s Software Engineering board](https://app.shortcut.com/aoeu-se/stories/space/126/everything).
-This document’s intent is to describe your role as a QA Engineer when using Shortcut.
+This document outlines your role as a QA Engineer when using Shortcut.

 **Columns**
 Each card begins in the Backlog.
 With every card created, the **Backlog** is where Acceptance Criteria is defined, questions are asked/answered, tasks are outlined when needed and labels are appropriately applied.
 When creating a card, the following is required:

-**Title:** A succinct description of the body of work the card will address **Description:** A deeper explanation of the title.
+**Title:** A succinct description of the body of work the card will address

+**Description:** A deeper explanation of the title.
 If the card is a bug, the following fields with markdown are required: